aaronpowell/aaronpowell.github.io/src/content/posts/2023-01-16-building-a-smart-home---part-7-motorised-gate.md

 It's also very similar to wiring up a garage motor, which I've done in the past (and there are plenty of tutorials online for).

 Is this really that useful though?
 Presently, no, not really.
 I don't really have anything that will intelligently decide if the gate needs to be opened or closed, so it's more a case of "I can do this" than anything else.
-Sure, there's a basic automation it's wired with to make sure it's closed at the end of the day, but really, that's not running that frequently as we just close it from the remote in the car.
+Sure, there's a basic automation it's used with to make sure it's closed at the end of the day, but really, that's not running that frequently as we just close it from the remote in the car.
 Maybe if/when we have a car that's integrated into Home Assistant (our car isn't modern enough for that) there could be some smarts on "you're about to drive, let me open" and have auto close when away/reopen on approach, but that's not going to be happening for a while.

 All in all, it was a fun project that saw a few fist pumps when I realised that it worked first time!